mapschool/mapschool/README.md

 Sometimes more than just the latitude, longitude position is recorded as data: altitude can also be included, as well as time of capture and other factors.
 In the case of including altitude, it's usually stored as a third coordinate, like 'longitude, latitude, altitude.'

+## The Shape of the Earth

+Storing and presenting the world brings us to the question of what shape it is - can latitude and longitude values be mapped to a perfect sphere and back, and retain their accuracy spatially?

+Since the earth is a spinning object and its components can change shape, it bulges at the middle - so instead of being a sphere, it's actually more similar in shape to a [oblate spheroid](http://en.wikipedia.org/wiki/Oblate_spheroid).
+If you look even closer, that isn't entirely true either - the earth is covered in [elevation differences](http://en.wikipedia.org/wiki/Topography) like mountains and valleys, and even manmade changes like cities.

+For day-to-day work, we use different estimates of this shape: standards like [WGS84](http://en.wikipedia.org/wiki/WGS84) define precise values for the length of both of the earth's axes, so we can estimate for a [reference ellipsoid](http://en.wikipedia.org/wiki/Reference_ellipsoid) rather than a sphere.
+Local measurements and science that relies on precise surface values can also use [geoid models](https://en.wikipedia.org/wiki/Geoid), which are three-dimensional calculations of theoretical ocean heights.

+This branch of earth sciences, called [geodesy](https://en.wikipedia.org/wiki/Geodesy), is a continuing project since our ability to model and measure the earth moves quickly and the earth itself changes in shape.

 ## Projection

-Projections are what we call the mathematical equations that do the trick of turning the world, which is a sphere, into some flat shape that fits on a printout or a computer screen.
+Projections are what we call the mathematical equations that do the trick of turning the world into some flat shape that fits on a printout or a computer screen.
 It's a messy task to do, this transformation - there's no way to smoosh the world onto a screen without distorting it in some way.
 You either lose direction, or relative size, or come out with something very weird looking.

 ## Symbolization